 He is a member of the National Association of Criminal Defense Lawyers and the North Carolina Advocates for Justice.
 He is admitted to practice before the courts of the State of North Carolina, the United States District Court for the Middle, Eastern, and Western Districts of North Carolina, the Fourth Circuit United States Court of Appeals, and the United States Supreme Court.

 Jay is a frequent speaker and writer for continuing legal education seminars throughout North Carolina, training other attorneys in many areas of litigation, including eminent domain, criminal defense, personal injury and legal ethics.
+He is actively engaged in efforts to abolish the death penalty with the Center for Death Penalty Litigation and the North Carolina Coalition for Alternatives to the Death Penalty.

 B.S., 1986, Appalachian State University; J.D., 1989, North Carolina Central University School of Law, where he was a member of the Moot Court team and Law Review; LL.M.
 (Master of Laws in Litigation), 1990, Emory University.